Horn Park: Transport

 Several A roads pass through or near Horn Park.
 The South Circular Road (A205) dual carriageway cuts through east to west and is called Westhorne Avenue in the area.
 To the east and north of Horn Park the A20 road dual carriageway, named Sidcup Road, takes traffic in and out of London in a southeast to northwest direction.
 Just the west the A2212 road carries traffic north to south between Bromley and Lewisham.
 The A210 road begins at the northeast edge of Horn Park and continues east becoming Eltham High Street.

 The Dartford Loop Line crosses Horn Park east to west, the two closest stations are Lee to the west and Mottingham to the east.
 The Dartford Loop Line and the stations of Lee and Mottingham opened in 1866.

-Horn Park is served by several Transport for London bus services including 160, 273, B16 and more, connecting it with areas including Bexleyheath, Blackheath, Bromley, Catford, Chislehurst, Crystal Palace, Eltham, Grove Park, Hither Green, Lee, Lewisham, Petts Wood, Sidcup, Sydenham and Welling.
+Horn Park is served by several Transport for London bus services including 160, 273, B15 and more, connecting it with areas including Bexleyheath, Blackheath, Bromley, Catford, Chislehurst, Crystal Palace, Eltham, Falconwood, Grove Park, Hither Green, Lee, Lewisham, Petts Wood, Sidcup, Sydenham and Welling.
 London bus route 160 passes through Horn Park serving bus stops along the South Circular road, Westhorne Avenue, on its journey from Lee, then to Eltham, Chislehurst, and Sidcup.
 London bus route 273 passes through Horn Park along smaller residential roads, mostly following a hail and ride method, as there are few bus stops on this part of the route.
 The 273 bus route starts in Lewisham, then passes through Lee, Horn Park, Grove Park, Chislehurst and Petts Wood.
-London bus route B16 passes through Horn Park serving bus stops along the A 210, Eltham Road, on its journey from Kidbrook, then to Eltham, Welling and Bexleyheath.
+London bus route B15 does an anti-clockwise loop around Horn Park before serving bus stops along the A 210, then continues to Eltham, Welling, Falconwood and Bexleyheath.

-Eltham Road which is part of the A20 road, at the north side of Horn Park has bus stops serving four more London bus routes, the 321 bus running 24 hours a day from New Cross to Sidcup, the 122 bus running from Sydenham to Plumstead, the 178 bus running from Lewisham to Woolwich and the night bus N21 travelling from Trafalgar Square to Bexleyheath.
+Eltham Road which is part of the A20 road, at the north side of Horn Park has bus stops serving five more London bus routes, the 321 bus running 24 hours a day from New Cross to Sidcup, the 122 bus running from Sydenham to Plumstead, the 178 bus running from Lewisham to Woolwich, the B16 bus running from Kidbrooke to Bexleyheath and the night bus N21 travelling from Trafalgar Square to Bexleyheath.